-- general information term dates, copies of letters sent home, handbooks, prospectuses, information on staffing, courses offered and school trips.
-Prospective parents can also access useful information on the admission process - catering information menus for the week, nutritional information and guidelines - health and well-being the Healthzone provides an essential reference point for information on healthy living and safety, including where to look for help and advice within school, locally and on the internet.
-This supports work done in lessons - careers department this provides essential careers information, Particularly aimed at the key transition points of Year 9 and 11
+- General information term dates, copies of letters sent home, handbooks, prospectuses, information on staffing, courses offered and school trips.
+Prospective parents can also access useful information on the admission process. - Catering information menus for the week, nutritional information and guidelines. - Careers department this provides essential careers information, particularly aimed at the key transition points of Year 9 and 11.

 The website and other online applications provide information for pupils and parents.
-Staff use the VLE (Virtual Learning Environment) to give coursework information, revision guides and links to useful websites.
+Staff use the VLE (Virtual Learning Environment - Moodle) to give coursework information, revision guides and links to useful websites.
 Pupils can use their user name and password to access these online services at home as well as at school.